 Just remember that this feature completely locks the device, leaving open only the ability to contact the parent.

-SMS management is another Android-only feature, and like web filtering, it relies on replacing the native or third-party messaging app your child is using with the MMGuardian messaging app.
+SMS management was an Android-only feature when we first wrote this review.
+As with web filtering, monitoring SMS messages on Android relies on replacing the native or third-party messaging app your child is using with the MMGuardian messaging app.
 Once this is done and other apps are deleted, the features available are reasonably extensive.

 Call Block Mode lets you block not only calls but also SMS messages from specific contacts or phone numbers.
 Outgoing text messages can't actually be blocked, but you can opt to be notified if a text is sent to a blocked contact.